Eliepse/working-grid-pdf/README.md

 header and footer.
 The methods include a access to the instance of [mPDF](https://github.com/mpdf/mpdf) used to render the document, and an `PageInfo` object with information of the current drawn page.

-### Character drawing tutorial
+### Extras

+#### Strokes order

-Too print an drawing order help, simply implement your template with the `WithDrawingTutorial` interface.
+Too print a help that show the strokes order, simply implement the `WithDrawingTutorial` interface to your template.

+#### Pinyin

+If you want to show the pinyin of caracters, implement the `WithPinyin` interface to your template.

 ### Configuration